DHHS Division/Office issuing this notice: Office of Rural Health

 • collaborative community-based whole person-centered health care delivery models.

 The Department and ORH work to advance the health, safety and well-being of all North Carolinians in collaboration with a wide array of partners and stakeholders.
 In its Strategic Plan, 2019-2021, /ncdhhs-strategic-plan-2019-2021-web/download, the Department focuses on and encourages collaboration among community partners in integrating physical health and behavioral health services, increasing community awareness and prevention of drug overdose and death, and the importance of healthy children and families.

 All applicants are encouraged to consider such collaborations.
 When describing collaborative relationships, outline specific partnerships within the community and their role in the partnership.
 If applicants in communities with multiple safety net organizations cannot show collaborative relationships, please address the barriers that exist to developing these relationships.

 Access to health care can be a problem for patients in a remote area.
 It may be difficult to get to a hospital quickly in an emergency or patients may be required to travel long distances to get routine checkups and screenings.
 Additional points may be added to applications from communities with a low ratio of providers per population.

 As a condition of receiving a grant award, successful applicants must:

-- Use an electronic financial software application (EXCEL spreadsheets are not an acceptable format)
+• Use an electronic financial software application (EXCEL spreadsheets are not acceptable formats)

-- Document collaboration among safety net and social support organizations specifying the distinct roles of each organization and the designated fiscal responsibilities.
+• Document collaborations among safety net and social support organizations specifying distinct roles of each organization and designated fiscal responsibilities.

-- Connect or have a plan to connect NC HealthConnex (To meet the state’s mandate, a provider is “connected” when its clinical and demographic information is sent to NC HealthConnex at least twice daily.)
-For further information, please see the HIEA website: https://hiea.nc.gov)
+To meet the state’s mandate, a provider is “connected” when its clinical and demographic information are being sent to NC HealthConnex at least twice daily.”
+For further information, please see the HIEA website: https://hiea.nc.gov